top of page

 • The method: You can withdraw your RMD in a few various options, whether a lump sum payout or consistent distributions throughout the year.
 If you have multiple retirement accounts that require an RMD, the way you structure your withdrawals depends on the account type.
 If you own multiple IRAs, for example, the withdrawal can typically come from one account to cover the total obligation; however, for 401(k)s, the withdrawal must come separately from each 401(k).

-• Penalties: Failure to take your RMD will result in a 50% tax penalty of the amount you were required to withdraw.
-Missing that $7,299.27 withdrawal in our example scenario would trigger a $3,650 penalty.
+• Penalties: Failure to take your RMD will result in a hefty tax penalty of the amount you were required to withdraw.
 A little planning can help you avoid this nuisance.

 • Account types: Essentially all employee-sponsored tax deferred retirement accounts like 401ks and 403bs, and IRAs, are subject to the RMD rule.